longfangsong/anatole-zola/README.md

 {% endblock %}
 ```

-If you want to use some awsome logos, [font awsome icons](https://fontawesome.com/icons?d=gallery) are already available.
+If you want to use some awesome logos, [FontAwesome icons](https://fontawesome.com/icons?d=gallery) are already available.